imalooney/t3tr0s/README.md

 We re-created Tetris™ in [ClojureScript](https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes).
-We mainly did this to
+We mainly did this to
 [produce the pleasure](http://youtu.be/nTDRY8aPy7c?t=3m14s)
 and to celebrate the 30th anniversary of its original release in 1984.
 Our remake enabled us to host a small, local tournament to share a montage